 Proper Storage for Longevity

 Like all spices, it requires proper storage to keep its freshness and flavor.
 Keep it away from light and moisture by storing it in an airtight container in a cool, dark cupboard.
-Whole coriander seeds can last for several years, while ground coriander retains its potency for about a year when stored correctly.
+Whole seeds can last for several years, while ground coriander retains its potency for about a year when stored correctly.

 Maximum Flavor: opt for Whole Seeds

 For optimal flavor retention, opt for whole seeds and grind them yourself as needed.
 This ensures that you experience the full spectrum of flavors coriander has to offer.
-But, if using pre-ground coriander, only buy what you need for immediate use to prevent flavor degradation over time.
+But, if using pre-ground seeds, only buy what you need for immediate use to prevent flavor degradation over time.

 Pairing with Complementary Spices